Study Abroad Program Overview

-Study abroad in Singapore offers a dynamic international city with a fusion of cultures, languages, foods and architecture.
+Study abroad in Singapore offers learning in a dynamic international city with a unique fusion of tradition and modernity, in its cultures, diverse languages, enticing foods and lovely architecture.

 At the top-ranked National University of Singapore (NUS), you can

-- take rigorous classes with local students and be taught by faculty from around the world
+- enjoy courses taught by faculty from around the world

 - undertake unique interdisciplinary studies or conduct in-depth research

 - pursue your artistic, athletic and cultural interests.

-Emphasis on group projects and class presentations helps international students meet local students and promotes new perspective and a deeper exploration of academic interests.
+The NUS emphasis on group projects, field research, and class presentations will help you meet other students and promotes a new perspective and deeper exploration of your academic interests.

 For a peek into the life of exchange students at NUS, check out this video by UCB student, Hannah Yang.